 Drug awareness training is designed to increase an individual’s knowledge of illegal and illicit drug abuse.
 Training goes into the physical effects of different types of drugs and their impact on the workplace and employee responsibilities.

-This 40 hour course is for contractors who work under the US Army Corps of Engineers Safety and Health Manual EM 385‐1-1.
-Course covers safety, procedures and requirements as set forth by the US Army Corps of Engineers Safety & Health Requirements Manual.
-Training includes: Site‐Specific Accident Prevention Plan (APP), Activity Hazard Analysis Forms and their development (AHA), Site Safety Health Officer’s Qualifications & Responsibilities, Personnel training, Incident Response and reporting procedures, Job site Auditing, and more.
+This 40-hour course is for contractors who work under the U.S. Army Corps of Engineers Safety and Health Manual EM 385‐1-1.
+Course covers safety, procedures, and requirements as set forth by the U.S. Army Corps of Engineers Safety & Health Requirements Manual.
+Training includes: site‐specific Accident Prevention Plan (APP), Activity Hazard Analysis Forms and their development (AHA), site safety health officer’s qualifications and responsibilities, personnel training, incident response and reporting procedures, job site auditing, and more.

-Employees trained to your facility’s emergency plan.
+Employees are trained to your facility’s emergency plan.
 A facility‐wide evacuation drill will be conducted to evaluate training and procedures.
-Review of your current evacuation plan prior to training required.
+Review of your current evacuation plan prior to training is required.

 Course covers the necessity of safe work practices and regulations designed to prevent injuries and death, due to falls while working in elevated surfaces.
 Equipment review is conducted only.
 Does not include hands‐on exercises or evaluations.

 Course covers the use, selection, and installation of fall protection equipment.
 Instruction on fall protection regulations and fall hazard identification.
 Inspection, maintenance, and cleanliness of equipment, anchorage points.

 At the end of the course, the employee will have the tools and knowledge to return to work and establish an “in‐house” training program that is specific to your company’s operation and equipment types, while meeting Cal‐OSHA requirements.